NIAMS Forum for Clinical Mentored K Awardees

 Amanda Boyce, Ph.D.

-The NIH K08 and K23 Career Development Awards provide support for a sustained period of “protected time” (3-5 years) for intensive research career development under the guidance of an experienced mentor, or sponsor, in the biomedical, behavioral or clinical sciences leading to research independence.
-Previous discussions have identified the K-to-R01 transition as a critical point in the development of investigators’ independent research careers.
+The NIH K08 and K23 Career Development Awards provide clinician-scientists support for a sustained period (3-5 years) of “protected time” for intensive research career development under the guidance of an experienced mentor, or sponsor, in the biomedical, behavioral or clinical sciences leading to research independence.
+Previous discussions have identified the K-to-R01 transition as a critical point in the development of an investigator’s independent research career.

-This forum was first held in 2012.
-Based on the positive feedback received from participants, NIAMS also held the meeting in 2013 and 2014.
-The purpose of this forum was to bring together current NIAMS K08 and K23 awardees who are in their third year of award, as well as physician-scientists who have recently received an R01 (or equivalent independent research award), established clinician-researchers, and representatives of professional and voluntary organizations for a shared, open discourse on the challenges junior investigators face in pursuing research independence.
-The forum also provided an opportunity for the awardees to network with one another, as well as to interact with NIAMS leadership and extramural staff.
-The long-term goal of this forum is to enhance the Institute’s support of early-stage physician-scientists by encouraging and enabling K08 and K23 awardees to continue performing basic, translational, and/or patient-oriented research in their chosen fields.
+This Forum was first held in 2012.
+Based on the positive feedback received from participants, NIAMS has held the meeting every year since then.
+The purpose of this Forum was to bring together current NIAMS K08 and K23 awardees who are in their third year of award, as well as clinicians-scientists who have recently received an R01 (or equivalent independent research award), established clinician-researchers, and representatives of professional and voluntary organizations for a shared, open discourse on the challenges junior investigators face in pursuing research independence.
+The Forum also provided an opportunity for the awardees to network with one another, as well as to interact with NIAMS leadership and extramural staff.
+The long-term goal of this Forum is to enhance the Institute’s support of early-stage physician-scientists by encouraging and enabling K08 and K23 awardees to continue performing basic, translational, or patient-oriented research in their chosen fields.

-In preparation for the meeting, participants were asked about obstacles facing clinician-scientists and about what NIAMS, as well as the broader medical/scientific community, might do to help support clinician-scientists to achieve research independence.
-Current K awardees and invited early career stage investigators were also specifically asked about the challenges they may have faced when accessing NIH or university research resources (e.g., core facilities, biological materials, data, biostatistical support, collaborations).
-Common themes from participants’ responses included challenges in balancing patient care and research, managing relationships with mentors and collaborators, and obtaining research resources.
+In preparation for the meeting, participants were asked to identify obstacles facing clinician-scientists and what NIAMS, as well as the broader medical/scientific community, might do to help support clinician-scientists to achieve research independence.
+They were also asked what NIAMS, as well as the broader scientific community, could do to encourage leveraging opportunities with industry and other Federal partners.
+Current K awardees and invited early-career stage investigators were specifically asked about the challenges they may have encountered when seeking access to NIH or university research shared resources (e.g., core facilities, biological materials, data, biostatistical support).
+Answers provided to these questions set the stage for the discussion.

-On Friday, December 5, K awardees participated in a morning “Round Robin” session with NIAMS program, grants management, and review staff, as well as with NIAMS staff who coordinate clinical research.
-At the beginning of the session, Dr. Marie Mancini provided a brief overview of the structure and budget of the NIH and the NIAMS, as well as information about the NIAMS extramural program.
-The K awardees then met in small groups with NIAMS staff to ask questions and learn about the Institute’s policies and procedures.
-While the K awardees spoke with extramural staff, the other participants met with the NIAMS Director, Dr. Steve Katz, and Deputy Director, Dr. Robert Carter, to discuss ways to enrich the pipeline of basic and clinical physician-scientists in the NIAMS mission areas.
+On December 8, the K awardees participated in a morning "Round Robin" session with NIAMS program, grants management, and review staff, as well as with NIAMS staff who coordinate clinical research.
+At the beginning of this session, Dr. Marie Mancini provided a brief overview of the structure and budget of the NIH and NIAMS.
+While the K awardees spoke with extramural staff, the other participants met with the NIAMS Director, Dr. Stephen Katz, and Deputy Director, Dr. Robert Carter, to discuss programs that may help facilitate the K-to-R transition, as well as trans-NIH programs and policy changes that may aid in retaining clinician-investigators in biomedical research careers.

 Setting the Stage